+Please note: I have shifted the focus of the press primarily to epic poetry.
+However, I will consider publishing the occasional novel or non-fiction work if it grabs my interest.
 This page explains my expectations and requirements for submitting fiction, non-fiction, and works in genres other than epics and sagas.
-To see the submission guidelines for epics and sagas, click here.
+To see my submission guidelines for epics and sagas, click here.

 What I'm looking for